KevinTyrrell/AdvancedJSObjects/README.md

 })();
 ```

-*Note: One downside with this approach is we end up breaking an unwritten rule with classes.
-In our example, an object of a class can have a `public` and `private` member of the same name.
-Most OOP languages do not allow this.*
+*Note: Due to us having a container for each access modifier, we end up allowing multiple members of the same identifier.
+An object can have three members named `x`, one `public`, `private`, and `protected` respectively.
+I'm not sure if there's a way to avoid this.*

 ## Subclassing

-This module is starting to look like a C# `struct`.
-We still have two access modifiers to go: `protected` and `protected static`.
+We're about half way there in terms of implemented functionality.
+We have two access modifiers to go: `protected` and `protected static`.
 Sub-classing is very easy to implement poorly and extremely hard to implement properly.
 I went through a few renditions as I discovered more nuances of subclassing that I had overlooked.

 We will change `Machine` here to be more simplistic, and also introduce a new `class` called `Engine`.